google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 The reference shader and its variants together are referred to as a *shader family*.

 The `glsl-generate` tool generates shader families.
 The inputs are a folder of reference shaders and a folder of *donor shaders* (not pictured above).

+> The *donor shaders* are a corpus of shaders;
+> `glsl-generate` will copy chunks of code from the donor shaders
+> into each generated shader.

+In theory, these input shaders can be any GLSL fragment, vertex, or compute shaders.
+However,
-In theory, these input shaders can be any GLSL fragment shaders.
-In practice, we designed our tools to support shaders from glslsandbox.com, and so we currently only support shaders with uniforms as inputs (and the values for these will be fixed).
+our tools are mainly tested with GLSL fragment shaders such as those from [glslsandbox.com](http://glslsandbox.com/), and so we currently only support shaders with uniforms as inputs (and the values for these will be fixed).
 Each shader file `shader.frag` must have a corresponding `shader.json` metadata file alongside it, which contains the values for the uniforms.

 > In fact, we refer to the `shader.json` as the **shader job**;